appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 * Note: These are the **plugin** default values for all libraries.
 The libraries themselves have other defaults.
 Also, not all libraries have the same number of parameters

-The machines used in this benchmark are the following:
+The machine used in this benchmark:

 - A MacBook Air with M1 (plugged to a power outlet).
-- A Windows Laptop with ASUS ROG Zephyrus G14, AMD Ryzen 9 4900HS (plugged to a power outlet)

 ## Falling Circles